 - Students are required to wear a freshly laundered Medical Laboratory Technology uniform while they are in the clinic environment. - Uniforms must be well fitting.
 I.e. They must be the correct size, not too tight or loose.
-Absent of wrinkles, tears, lint or animal hair. - Uniforms must be navy blue. - The uniform must have the MLT badge embroidered onto the left side of the top. - The uniform pants hem must hang one inch from the floor. - If a scrub coat is needed, the color must be navy blue or white to match the scrub top. - If an undershirt is needed, the color must be white, black or navy blue. - Shoes must be all leather, vegan leather, or vinyl with no mesh and water resistant. - Shoes must be solid black or white in color with minimal color accents. - Students are required to wear their A-B Tech MLT student ID and any ID that the clinic site may assign to you.
+Absent of wrinkles, tears, lint or animal hair. - Uniform color for each clinical year will be voted on by the cohort.

+- 2025 graduates wore Navy Blue - o 2026 graduates will be wearing Black - The uniform must have the MLT badge embroidered onto the left side of the top. - The uniform pants hem must hang one inch from the floor. - If a scrub coat is needed, the color must match the scrub top or white is also an approved color. - If an undershirt is needed, the color must be solid. - Shoes must be all leather, vegan leather, or vinyl with no mesh and water resistant. - Shoes must be solid black or white in color with minimal color accents. - Students are required to wear their A-B Tech MLT student ID and any ID that the clinic site may assign to you.
 This is required to be on your person at all times while at clinicals.
+This is a requirement for online students as well.